oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/object-storage/object-storage.md

     ![Create PAR](./images/lab1_011.png " ")

-    Pre-Authenticated Request details popup window is shown.
-Please copy URL for your reference as it won't be shown again.
+    Pre-Authenticated Request details popup window is shown. **NOTE:** Please copy URL for your reference as it won't be shown again.

     ![PAR URL](./images/lab1_012.png " ")